sigsum/sigsum/api.md

 - Input data in add-requests and output data in responses are expressed as ASCII-encoded key/value pairs.
 - Binary data is hex-encoded before being transmitted.
+- Integers are unsigned and represented in decimal.
+More precisely, an integer is represented as a sequence of one or more ASCII decimal digits.
+Integer values exceeeding 64 bits in size are not allowed.

 The motivation for using text-based formats for request and response data is that it is simple to parse and understand for humans.
 These formats are not